bradgrantham/rosa/api/application-development.md

 Can use C, including: posix; some stdlib like open, close, read, write, gettimeofday, sbrk, getpid (always 1), fstat, lseek

-Cannot use: fprintf("%lld"); most stdlib like exit, fork, exec, link, unlink, wait
+Cannot use: %lld and %f in printf, exit, fork, exec, link, unlink, wait

 Not sure about: C++ locking